JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

 Goals
 -----

-*   **Support the game**: dealing with incoming questions, requests, and problems from users and partners
+*   **Support the game**: dealing with incoming questions, requests, and problems from users and partners.
+    Make improvements to the game from user feedback (See :ref:`User Testing and Feedback`).
 *   **Monetize the game**: in-app purchases and advertising within the game or app to bring in revenue
 *   **Analyze user information**: tracking and analyzing user data to inform any needed changes to the game’s functionality, marketing, or business strategy